EverLee/facebook-admin-tool/README.md

 # Thanks
-The add-on's button icon is from Google Material Design.
+`/icons/down.svg` is from Google Material Design.